yuichi110/drawlib_docs/v0_1/docs/source/manual/foundations/theme/doc.rst

 Style Name Rules
 =====================

-The theme ``default`` primarily uses color style names, whereas other themes offer a wider variety of styles compared to default.
-These themes follow common naming rules.
+We uses color style names at last example, however other style names are also provided.

-Before delving into the rules, let's examine another official theme, ``default2``, with an example:
+Before delving into the rules, let's examine them, with an example:

 .. literalinclude:: image3.py
    :language: python
    :linenos:
    :caption: image3.py

-In the previous example, the styles were primarily color names.
-However, ``default2`` introduces additional descriptors this time.

 Executing this code results in the following image: